 How to get to Penang and where to stay

 You can reach Penang by any form of transport.
 Penang has an international airport which is an hour away from Kuala Lumpur.
 While we’re at it, if you’re looking for the cheapest flights to Penang, use this Qatar Airways discount code to save 20% off on your flight.
 Alternatively, you can also reach the island via a bus or train with the bus being the cheapest option.
 If you’re coming from Kuala Lumpur, the bus will take around 6 hours.
 Check out this article if you’re planning a road trip from Kuala Lumpur to Penang.
-Finally, you can also reach by boat, since Penang has one of the biggest ports in the country.
+You can also reach by boat since Penang has one of the biggest ports in the country.
 Finally, you can rent your own car and drive on your own.
 If you’re planning to do this, get 30% off with this AutoEurope special offer.

 The charm of the old world